- Hi, I’m Moksh Bandi, a practicing Chartered Accountant and a budding entrepreneur from India.

 Back story: Why I decided to become a Chartered Accountant

-Coming from a humble background, I knew just carrying on the family business would not be enough.
+Coming from a humble background, I knew that just carrying on the family business would not be enough.

 With this dream in mind, I started my CA journey.